 The first step in the Investment Review process is to prepare a detailed Wealth Report.
 This report evaluates your current financial position and distribution of your assets such as property, equities, pensions and more.
 You can download a sample Wealth Report by clicking here.
 Once a comprehensive evaluation of your current wealth has been ascertained we can move on to Step Two.

 The next step in the Investment Review process is to analyse your portfolio.
 Taking a clients ISA accounts as an example, we create a report which shows the current asset allocation within the portfolio split between Equities, Cash, Property etc. This will give an idea of how risky the portfolio.
 This will open up a discussion on whether the portfolio is in line with your risk profile.
 Often its not!
 It also shows how the investments are allocated globally.
-You can view an example report by clicking here.

 The final stage in the Wealth Review is to compare the performance of your portfolio against it’s Benchmark/Sector to see how it is comparing against its “peers”.
 In many cases, by using this method, we are able to reduce a client’s annual on-going charges whilst maintaining similar performance and reducing risk.
 You should, however, remember that past performance is no guide to the future performance of an investment and we would need to examine your individual circumstances to establish whether this was actually the case for you.
-Take a look at a sample Performance Comparison Report below (click to view larger image):

 If you would like your investments renewed please fill in the form on the right and an advisor will contact you.
 Alternatively please click here to view our full contact details.

 The value of pension and investments can fall as well as rise.
 You may get back less than you invested.